hyue0768/hyue0768.github.io/_pages/about.md

 # 📝 Publications
 (# represents the corresponding author of each paper.)
 <!-- Use `1.` for every publication; Markdown will number the rendered list automatically. -->
+1. **Yue HUANG**, Yanlin Yu, Huayi Duan.
+To Facilitate or Not: Formal Analysis and Extension of x402 Protocol.
+Submitted to ISOC NDSS 2027.
 1. Shuzheng Wang, **Yue HUANG**, Zhuoer Xu, Yuming Huang, and Jing TANG#.
 TraceLLM: Security Diagnosis Through Traces and Smart Contracts in Ethereum. arXiv.
 1. **Yue HUANG**, Shuzheng Wang, Yuming Huang, Gareth Tyson, and Jing TANG#.
 The Price of Cheaper Data: Measuring the Strategic Inefficiencies in the Post-EIP-4844 Ethereum Market. arXiv.
 1. Shuzheng Wang, **Yue HUANG**, Wenqin Zhang, Yuming Huang, Xuechao Wang, and Jing TANG#.
 Private Order Flows and Builder Bidding Dynamics: The Road to Monopoly in Ethereum’s Block Building Market.
-WWW 2025.
+ACM WWW 2025.
 1. Jiande Huang, **Yue HUANG**, SG Hassan, Longqin Xu, and Shuangyin Liu#.
 Dissolved Oxygen Content Interval Prediction based on Auto Regression Recurrent Neural Network.
-Journal of Ambient Intelligence and Humanized Computing 14 (6), 7255-7264, 2021.
+Journal of Ambient Intelligence and Humanized Computing, 7255-7264, 2021.

 <span class='anchor' id='honors'></span>